makrai/notes/busso-2509-msp-podcast.md

 * Grageda+ [102], [103] recorded a noisy version of the MSP-Podcast corpus in the context of human robot interaction (HRI) (test1 of release 1.9).
-The microphone was mounted on a robot, which moved, changing the relative distance between the noise source, the speech source, and the microphone.
-  This effort has led to improvements in distant SER models [104].
+The microphone was mounted on a robot, which moved, changing the relative distance between the noise source, the speech source, and the microphone This effort has led to improvements in distant SER models [104]

 ## C. Emotions and Other Speech Tasks

 * how emotion affects eg speaker verification and speaker recog [77]–[81] To
-* we collected multiple podcast episodes from the same speakers whenever possible.
+* we collected multiple podcast episodes from the same speakers whenever possible
-* Speaker verification evaluations are often conducted across sessions collected on different days under different conditions.
+* Speaker verification evaluations are often conducted across sessions collected on different days under different conditions
   * Different episodes are often collected on different days, which approaches
-* speaker verification tasks require an enrollment set to build the models.
+* speaker verification tasks require an enrollment set to build the models
-* text-to-speech (TTS) requires enough data to build a speaker model.
+* text-to-speech (TTS) requires enough data to build a speaker model
 * Fig. 15.
 Cumulative distribution of speakers with increasing recording duration.
 The bars show
   * the number of male, female, and total speakers who have more than a given
-* ideal for voice conversion (VC) and TTS tasks [82], [83].
+* ideal for voice conversion (VC) and TTS tasks [82], [83]

 ## D. Rich Emotional Descriptors